tldr-pages/tldr/pages/common/rclone.md

 `rclone lsf {{remote_name}}:{{path/to/directory}}`

-- Copy file or directory from the local machine to remote destination:
+- Copy file or directory from the local machine to the remote destination:

 `rclone copy {{path/to/source_file_or_directory}} {{remote_name}}:{{path/to/directory}}`